 As a scholarship charity, AlThuraya Foundation committed to investing in the education of the Middle East and North Africa (MENA) region’s outstanding young individuals and to supporting their development so they are optimally positioned to effect positive change in their respective societies, the region, and the world.

 Our founder, Hossam Shobokshi, has long believed in education being a catalyst for change.
 Across the past two decades, he witnessed the reward of investing in youth’s education through the Shobokshi Program (2003-2016) which offered scholarships to MENA students in science-related fields.
-The students’ ability to transform their both their lives and their societies, and their commitment to social change inspired him to build a platform to continue his philanthropic efforts, but also to open it up to those who share this mission.
+The students’ ability to transform both their lives and their societies, and their commitment to social change inspired him to build a platform to continue his philanthropic efforts, but also to open it up to those who share this mission.

 AlThuraya Foundation is an Edinburgh-based Scottish Charitable Incorporated Organization (SCIO) registered with OSCR, the Scottish Charity Regulator, since July 7th, 2016.
 The charity is governed by a Board of Trustees which includes its founder, Hossam Shobokshi, in addition to Noor Attar and Dr. Talal Al-Mayhani.
 It is established to promote the advancement of education, science, and equal opportunity.
 For further information, please visit the charity page on the OSCR website.